rapee9999/ForgePowerBi/README.md

 # RuthForgePowerBi
 Merging forgePowerbiView project into pbiviz-new project

+This repo provides a simple and basic code for Powerbi Visuals project, combining:
-Combine forgePowerbiView project from https://github.com/xiaodongliang/forgeviewer_embed_in_powerbi_report/tree/master/forgePowerbiView and initial powerbi visuals project from command pbiviz new
+- forgePowerbiView project from https://github.com/xiaodongliang/forgeviewer_embed_in_powerbi_report/tree/master/forgePowerbiView and
+- initial powerbi visuals project from command `pbiviz new`.

 ## How to use